 - Using a spatula, gently fold your raspberries in until they are distributed evenly.

-- Bake your muffins for roughly 30 minutes or until a toothpick comes out clean.
+- Bake your muffins in your preheated oven for roughly 30 minutes or until a toothpick comes out clean.

 Video